Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/prerequisites.md

 ## Build docker image

-This repository comes with a Dockerfile what builds a Docker image with all tools you'll need to successfully be able to follow this workshop.
+This repository includes a **Dockerfile** that builds a Docker image containing all the necessary tools and dependencies required to successfully complete this workshop.
+Using this Docker image ensures a consistent and hassle-free environment for following the steps.

+To build the Docker image for this workshop, run the following command in the terminal.

 {{< copycode lang="bash" >}}
 bash ./helper.sh docker-build